LeoBogod22/CarLeasingApp/README.md

 ## Outputs from g66 Car Dealership Web App
 Outputs for users
   * Browse cars by Year
+   * Save Cars
+   * See gallery of photos
   * Browse cars by Make
   * Browse cars by Body Type
   * Browse cars by Price Range